facebook/docusaurus/website/docs/api/docusaurus.config.js.md

 :::tip

-Each static hosting provider serve static files differently (this behavior may even change over time).
+Each static hosting provider serves static files differently (this behavior may even change over time).

 Refer to the [deployment guide](../deployment.mdx) and [slorber/trailing-slash-guide](https://github.com/slorber/trailing-slash-guide) to choose the appropriate setting.